 Does the DfE endorsement change the application process?

 As a teacher, you will still register with Point To Point and go through the usual interviewing and screening process, including the introductions with Point To Point partner schools for interviews.
 The point of difference in this process now is teachers will relocate with others going through the DfE programme.
-Teachers are also given a week-long acclimatisation programme including accommodation along with other International STEM teachers, they participate in continuing professional development (CPD) programmes and also allocated a dedicated mentor for the first year.
+Teachers are also given a week-long acclimatisation programme including accommodation along with other International STEM teachers, they participate in continuing professional development (CPD) programmes and are also allocated a dedicated mentor for the first year.
 This will really help with the settling in phase and adjustments to life in England and adapt to the new school’s environment, curriculum and expectations.
-You will be ahead of all the other teachers teaching abroad and will have the full support provided by Point To Point and the DfE.

 How does the DfE programme work?